Let’s talk about the sales process in this article.

 A smart CRM’s forecast reports follow the pattern of win rate fluctuations over the pipeline size and predict deal win rates across different time periods.

-For a brand new process, rich sales forecast data may be difficult to come by.
+For a brand new sales process, rich sales forecast data may be difficult to come by.
 But once you have enough data, you can examine the patterns and take steps to bring actual sales numbers close to your forecast.

 6. Length of the sales cycle